Speech and Language Pathologist

 Early Childhood CARES is funded by the Oregon Department of Education with state and federal dollars.

-Early Childhood CARES is seeking to hire up to five Speech Language Pathologists.
+Early Childhood CARES is seeking qualified applicants for its open Speech Language Pathologists pool.

-Speech Language Pathologist faculty positions are non-tenure-track, nine-month, renewable positions.
-Appointments are renewable annually and the appointment level varies based on case load (some positions maybe be hourly).
-Positions include a six week summer appointment, mirroring the calendar of Lane County School District.
+Speech Language Pathologists faculty positions are non-tenure-track, nine-month, renewable positions.
+Appointments are renewable annually and the appointment level varies based on case load (some positions may be hourly).
+Positions include a six-week summer appointment, mirroring the calendar of Lane County School District.

 This position involves working in homes, preschools, and clinic situations.